Stewardship

 Flowers – Arrange the flowers for use during worship.
 Annual commitment (usually monthly).

-Live-streaming – Running the software that enables live-streaming of worship services.
-This includes the use of an iPad and also Mevo camera.
+Live-streaming – Setting up equipment and running the software that enables live-streaming of worship services.
+This includes the use of an iPad and Mevo cameras.
 Annual commitment (usually monthly).

 Musician / Vocalist – Play a musical instrument or sing during worship.
 This may include piano, trumpet, violin, cajón or other musical instruments.
 Annual commitment (may be regular or for special services).

-Prayers – Lead the Prayers of the People.
+Prayers – Lead the Prayers of the People (Intercessory prayers) in worship.
 Annual commitment (usually four times a year).

 Preaching – Prepare and deliver the sermon.
 Annual commitment (as required).

-Worship leading – Help to lead worship.
+Worship leading – Help to lead worship by reading preprepared liturgy.
 Annual commitment (usually four times a year).

 Committees at BPUC